 - Ekho Moskvy - editorially-independent, majority owned by state-run Gazprom

-- Radio Mayak - state-run national network
+- Mayak - state-run national network

 - Russkoye Radio - major private network, music-based